Shared vs Personal Expenses: What Couples Should Split

 Discuss finances early

-Talk about shared costs before moving in together.
+Talk about money and shared costs before moving in together.

 Separate shared and personal spending